Annual Events in Davenport

 Nettie Davenport Day, Alumni Parade, and Alumni Banquet

-Dec.
-14, 2013 -- An annual tradition in Davenport dating back to the post World War II era when the event was called a "Christmas party".
+Held the 2nd Saturday in December -- An annual tradition in Davenport dating back to the post World War II era when the event was called a "Christmas party".
 Decorated floats with cash prizes awarded by the chamber add interest to the parade which is always brought up in the rear by Santa Claus and Mrs. Claus who are escorted by Davenport's Volunteer Fire Dept. and all of its units.
 More than 400 sacks of treats are distributed by the chamber to children and senior citizens every year, and all businesses in the community give away more than 20 free prizes in drawings held after the parade.
 The Christmas parade is held along Broadway.